gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

           wpcom_app_clientId: "54793",
           wpcom_user: "gatsbyjswpexample@gmail.com",
           wpcom_pass: process.env.WORDPRESS_PASSWORD,

-          // If useJWT is true you will need to set a jwt_user and a jwt_pass in order to obtain a token.
+          // If you use "JWT Authentication for WP REST API" (https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/)
+          // plugin, you can specify user and password to obtain access token and use authenticated requests against wordpress REST API.
-          jwt_user: "your-jwt-user",
+          jwt_user: process.env.JWT_USER,
-          jwt_pass: "your-jwt-password",
+          jwt_pass: process.env.JWT_PASSWORD,
         },
         // Set verboseOutput to true to display a verbose output on `npm run develop` or `npm run build`
         // It can help you debug specific API Endpoints problems.